 Reduced facial hair growth (men cannot grow a beard or have patchy beards) and baldness.

 Low testosterone levels contribute to diminished bone density.
 Testosterone deficiency, particularly in older men, is one of the most important causes of bone fragility.
 It results in an increased risk of fractures.

 Hormonal imbalance, which is associated with obesity, can sometimes cause testicular atrophy.
 Studies show that smaller testicle size corresponds to reduced production of testosterone.
 This phenomenon leads to worse conditions.
 Besides, the use of anabolic steroids is also linked to decreasing testicular volume.

 Having low testosterone can significantly reduce muscle mass.
 It is one of the most unpleasant symptoms that affect men and athletes.
 Especially when it is accompanied by an increase in belly and chest fat.

 Low testosterone can lead to insomnia.
 As a result, sleep disturbance can cause an even greater decrease in testosterone levels.

 How to Test Testosterone Levels?

 Blood and urine tests are used to determine the level of testosterone.
-If osteoporosis (low bone density) is suspected, a doctor may order a bone marrow test.
-Once the test results are available, doctors at Buckhead Clinic will prescribe testosterone boosters, if necessary.
+If osteoporosis (low bone density) is suspected, a physician may order a bone marrow test.
+Once the test results are available, physicians at Buckhead Clinic will prescribe testosterone boosters, if necessary.
 It should be also noted that your therapist chooses methods that affect not only the level of testosterone but also the reasons that led to a reduction of this hormone in the body.